adlnet/xAPI-Spec/xAPI-Data.md

 Statements are immutable (they cannot be changed).
 The following are exceptions or areas not covered by this rule:

 * Potential or required assignments of properties during LRS processing ("id", "authority", "stored", "timestamp", "version").

 * Activity Definitions referenced by a Statement.
 The content of Activity Definitions that are referenced in Statements is not considered part of the Statement itself.
 This means a deep serialization of a Statement into JSON will change if the referenced Activity Definition changes (see the [Statement API's](#stmtapi) "format" parameter for details).

 * Verbs referenced by a Statement.
 The Display property of the Verb is not considered part of the Statement itself (see the [Statement API's](#stmtapi) "format" parameter for details).

 * Serialization of Timestamp data.
-This is not considered part of the immutable statement itself.
+This is not considered part of the immutable Statement itself.
 For example, the timestamp and stored properties of a statement can be returned in a different timezone to the one with which they were stored so long as the point in time referenced is not affected.
 See [4.1.7 Timestamp](#timestamp) and [4.1.8 Stored](#stored) for details.

 * Serialization of un-ordered lists.
-The list of Agents in a Group is not considered to be an ordered list and so the LRS can return this list of agents in any order.
+The list of Agents in a Group is not considered to be an ordered list.
+Thus, the LRS can return this list of agents in any order.
 See [4.1.2.2 Groups](#group).

 * Attachments.
-These are not part of statements and an LRS will return statements without attachments when the client requests this (see the [Statement API's](#stmtapi) "attachments" parameter for details).
+These are not part of Statements and an LRS will return Statements without attachments when a Client requests them (see the [Statement API's](#stmtapi) "attachments" parameter for details).

 * Case sensitivity.
 Some properties are case insensitive and changes in case therefore do not affect immutability.
-For example the domain portion an e-mail address is case insensitive.
+For example, the domain portion an e-mail address is case insensitive.
 It is recommended to use lowercase for any case insensitive text.

 The following explicitly are **not** exceptions and **are** covered by this rule: